-- 1. Turn the key to "OFF".

-- 2. Open the hood.

-- 3. Using a charged 12 V battery, connect the positive lead of the jumper cable to the positive terminal of the battery in the vehicle and the other end of the positive lead to the positive terminal of the charged battery.
+- 1. Turn the key to "OFF". - 2.
+Slide the driver's seat forward, or remove it. - 3.
+Using a charged 12 V battery, connect the positive lead of the jumper cable to the positive terminal of the battery in the vehicle and the other end of the positive lead to the positive terminal of the charged battery.